Introduction

 Afghanistan and is one of the country's most productive agricultural

-the world, beginning with Morrison-Knutsen Construction Company of Boise,
+the world, beginning with Morrison-Knutsen Construction Company (MKA) of Boise,

 Idaho in 1946, such archival information about the area is not readily